Mitch O'Farrell: Tenure

 As the first Native American to serve on the Los Angeles City Council, O'Farrell has championed indigenous issues.
 He proposed and successfully established the creation of Indigenous Peoples Day in Los Angeles, and was endorsed by Chief Billy Friend of the Wyandotte Nation nearly a decade ago, during his 2013 City Council campaign.

 O'Farrell has been a supporter of expanding the City's housing stock, particularly of covenanted affordable housing.
 During his time in office, over 4,300 units of covenanted affordable housing were built in Council District 13.

 O'Farrell is described as having "spearheaded efforts to remove the camp" of homeless people at Echo Park Lake during a widely-publicized and controversial police-led action to sweep out the unhoused and temporarily close the historically popular city park towards the end of the COVID19 pandemic.
 O'Farrell has been criticized for "not doing more to ensure the safety of those living in the encampment".
 As head of the City Council's Homelessness and Poverty Committee, O'Farrell has spoken in favor of limiting which sidewalks homeless people would be allowed to sleep on.

 After removal of the encampment, O'Farrell's office significantly altered the layout and nature of Echo Park Lake, erecting an enormous security fence enclosing the previously wide-open community park, restricting access to a small number of specific discrete entrances, contracting private security to monitor the park, and adding surveillance cameras that cover "every inch of the park".

 Despite claims by O'Farrell's office that the unhoused residents would be placed into permanent supportive housing, today, out of the 200 or so residents who were swept from Echo Park Lake, only around 9 are in permanent housing.
 Several have since died, and many more have disappeared from official records.

 O'Farrell has focused on improving animal rights.
 O'Farrell notes that his work has led to the banning of coyote snare traps in Los Angeles, which he describes as "one of his proud accomplishments" in his official biography.

 Personal life

 O'Farrell is openly gay.
-He resides with his partner George Brauckman in Glassell Park.
+He resided with his partner George Brauckman in Glassell Park, but moved back to Oklahoma after his defeat.